 We consult on cases of every size and budget.
-While focus groups and mock trials may be out of reach for some cases, every case can benefit greatly from a few hours spent on case analysis, jury selection, witness preparation, or drafting opening statements and closing arguments.
-We will always discuss fees openly with the goal being to advance the case value by multitudes.
+While mock trials may be out of reach for some cases, every case can benefit greatly from a few hours spent on case analysis, jury selection, witness preparation, or opening statement development.
+We will always discuss fees openly with the goal to advance the case value substantially.

-We can help draft an opening statement that will address jurors’ belief systems and present the story which will allow jurors to see the rest of the evidence in a favorable light.
+We can draft an opening statement that will address jurors’ belief systems and present the strongest theme, allowing jurors to see the rest of the evidence in a favorable light.

 Voir Dire & Jury Selection

 Effective voir dire requires a delicate balance between establishing trust, searching for jurors who harbor attitudes and beliefs that will be harmful to your case, and introducing your themes.
 Being too overly zealous can result in jurors losing trust in you.
 There is an art in getting jurors to open up, connect with you, and answer candidly.
-The way questions are worded matters greatly.
-We can help draft voir dire questions that will elicit truthful, useful information.
+Question format and wording matter greatly.
+We can help draft voir dire questions that elicit truthful, useful information.
 We can also attend trial to identify leaders, read body language, look into juror backgrounds, and help you de-select the worst jurors for your case.

-The success of your voir dire depends on your ability to ask questions in the right way, to think on your feet, and to solidify cause challenges.
-We often attend voir dire with attorneys and, due to poor questioning, end up not having enough information about juror attitudes to be of much service in deciding whom to strike.
+The effectiveness of your voir dire is reliant on your ability to get jurors talking and then solidify cause challenges.
+We often are hired to help select a jury, yet due to poor questioning, we end up not having enough information about juror attitudes to be of service in deciding whom to strike.
 Even when we help to draft the voir dire questions, delivery matters.
-When a juror mentions something that could be used for a cause strike, the attorney often does not know how to solidify the answer to protect the juror from rehabilitation from the judge.
-This leads to a lot of wasted voir dire time as well as money.
+When the opportunity arises, you need to know how to lock a juror down for cause to protect against rehabilitation.
+These skills need to be practiced ahead of time to prevent wasting voir dire time and money spent on a jury consultant.

-Where allowed, post-verdict interviews are the chance to see where things went wrong and to prepare for a retrial.
-Without talking to jurors, there is no way to understand what theories or arguments were ineffective, leading to an unfavorable verdict.
-Jurors are reluctant to give open, honest answers to attorneys involved in the case.
-When we conduct interviews as a neutral party, jurors feel comfortable opening up and will reveal their true beliefs about the case and your presentation.
+Where allowed, post-verdict interviews are a chance to see where things went wrong to prepare for a retrial.
+Without talking to jurors, understanding which theories or arguments were ineffective and led to the unfavorable verdict is unlikely.
+Jurors are often reluctant to give open, honest answers to attorneys involved in the case.
+When we conduct interviews as a neutral party, jurors feel comfortable sharing and will reveal their true beliefs about the case and your presentation.
 Sometimes we gain information that can lead to a mistrial in your favor.
-Asking the right questions is integral to getting useful feedback.
-We are trained to read between the lines to know what it is that jurors are saying behind their words.
-Once we have completed the juror interviews, we can help you to reshape the case strategy for retrial.
+Asking the right questions is integral to getting helpful feedback.
+Once we have completed the juror interviews, we can help you reshape your case strategy for a new trial.

 We help attorneys navigate mediation in two different ways:

-Secondly, we work with parties in mediation where both parties are intent on settling but are too far apart to make it happen.
-If both parties agree, we do a mock trial working on behalf of both sides as a neutral.
-Both parties share in the cost.
-The results often fuel settlement as both sides know what jurors are likely to do with a case.
+Second, we work with parties in mediation where both parties intend to settle but are too far apart on their settlement ranges.
+If both parties agree, we conduct a mock trial to facilitate settlement, working on behalf of both parties.
+Costs are shared, and the results often fuel settlement with knowledge of what jurors are likely to do with a case.

-Whereas attorney-conducted witness preparation focuses on the content of direct and cross, we focus on the demeanor of the witness and in how they can be more persuasive both verbally and non-verbally.
-We work with nervous, angry, and guarded witnesses/clients to calm them by addressing their fears and taking time with them to find truths they can carry with them to the witness box.
-We can perform short-term miracles on how clients present by changing the way they feel about their circumstances.
-We also work with both the attorney and the witness to find more persuasive ways to tell the witness’ story.
+Whereas attorney-conducted witness preparation focuses on the content of direct and cross, we focus on the demeanor of the witness and on how they can be more persuasive both verbally and non-verbally.
+We work with nervous, angry, and guarded witnesses and clients to calm them by addressing their fears and taking the necessary time to find truths they can carry with them to the witness box.
+We can perform short-term miracles related to how clients present by changing the way they feel about their circumstances.
+We also work with both the attorney and the witness to find more persuasive ways to tell the witness’s story.